weecology/retriever/docs/developer.rst

 For producing a uniquely identifiable distribution:

  If the version of a package is not being incremented, then the build/number can be added or increased .
- If the version of a package is not being incremented, then remember to return the build/number back to 0.
+ If the version of a package is being incremented, then remember to return the build/number back to 0.
+"

 Creating or Updating a Conda Release
 ====================================